opronningen/53230A-Toolkit/README.md

 request more than one sample per IO.
 Runs untill aborted with ctrl-c.

 Issues ":Initiate:Immediate", followed by repeated "DATA:REMove \<n\>,WAIT".
 This can be used to retrieve continous gap-free measurements on the 53230A.
-Note that ":Sample:count" must be set to the total number og samples to retrieve over the measurement session.
+Note that ":Sample:count" must be set to the total number of samples to retrieve over the measurement session.
 See "Learn".

 ## Learn [\<statements\>]
 \<statements\> - Optional configuration statements to send to the counter, e.g. ":SAMPle:COUNt 1e6".
 If no statements are given, lists the current (non-default) configuration settings of the counter.
 This can be